Trusted Execution Technology

 Intel TXT uses a Trusted Platform Module (TPM) and cryptographic techniques to provide measurements of software and platform components so that system software as well as local and remote management applications may use those measurements to make trust decisions.
 It complements Intel Management Engine.
 This technology is based on an industry initiative by the Trusted Computing Group (TCG) to promote safer computing.
 It defends against software-based attacks aimed at stealing sensitive information by corrupting system or BIOS code, or modifying the platform's configuration.

 Details

 The Trusted Platform Module (TPM) as specified by the TCG provides many security functions including special registers (called Platform Configuration Registers – PCRs) which hold various measurements in a shielded location in a manner that prevents spoofing.
-Measurements consist of a cryptographic hash using a Secure Hashing Algorithm (SHA); the TPM v1.0 specification uses the SHA-1 hashing algorithm.
+Measurements consist of a cryptographic hash using a hashing algorithm; the TPM v1.0 specification uses the SHA-1 hashing algorithm.
 More recent TPM versions (v2.0+) call for SHA-2.

 A desired characteristic of a cryptographic hash algorithm is that (for all practical purposes) the hash result (referred to as a hash digest or a hash) of any two modules will produce the same hash value only if the modules are identical.